 Prof. Wagner’s research focuses on the intersection of law and science, with particular attention to environmental policy.
 Among her publications, “Bending Science: How Special Interests Corrupt Public Health Research,” a 2009 book Wagner co-authored with UT colleague, Tom McGarity, received the Hamilton Grand Prize for the best book published at UT in 2009.
 Several other articles ("The Science Charade in Toxic Risk Regulation”, "Equal Treatment for Regulatory Science" (co-authored with David Michaels), and “Misunderstanding Models” (co-authored with Pasky Pascual and Liz Fisher)) were chosen as one of the best environmental law articles of the year and reprinted in the Land Use and Environmental Law Review.
 Two other articles (“Information Capture and Filter Failure” and “Competition-based Regulation”) were selected for publication in the ELI-Vanderbilt Environmental Law and Policy Annual Review as among the top articles of the year.

-Prof. Wagner has served on two National Academies of Science Committees, the Bipartisan Policy Center Committee on Regulatory Science, and currently serves a consultant to the Administrative Conference of the U.S. (ACUS) on a project on the agencies’ use of science.
-Wagner is a Member Scholar of the Center for Progressive Reform.
+Prof. Wagner has served on several National Academies of Science Committees, the Bipartisan Policy Center Committee on Regulatory Science, and served as a consultant to the Administrative Conference of the U.S. (ACUS) on a project on the agencies’ use of science.
+Wagner is also a Member Scholar of the Center for Progressive Reform.

 National Science Foundation

-“An Empirical Study of the Administrative Process: Interest Group Participation and Influence in Complex Rulemakings,” NSF Grant SES-1023571 (3 year empirical study of rulemakings underway; completion in 2013) (with Bill West, Tom McGarity, Mary Jane Angelo, and Lisa Peters).
+“An Empirical Study of the Administrative Process: Interest Group Participation and Influence in Complex Rulemakings,” NSF Grant SES-1023571 (3 year empirical study of rulemaking; data collected and analyses ongoing) (with Bill West, Tom McGarity, and Lisa Peters).